Airbnb – Is it a Breach of Your Lease?

 - Compliance with statues – has the 90 day limit been exceeded?

-If you would like advice on the terms of your lease or are being threatened by your landlord with injunctive proceedings or forfeiture, please feel free to contact Kerry Coleman (direct dial 020 7802 4809 or by e-mail at email@example.com) on a no obligation basis.
+If you would like advice on the terms of your lease or are being threatened by your landlord with injunctive proceedings or forfeiture, Our landlord solicitors in London can help.
+Please feel free to contact Kerry Coleman (direct dial 020 7802 4809 or by e-mail at email@example.com) on a no obligation basis.